-I am a Georgetown Ph.D. candidate working on parties and voting rules in America.
+I am a Georgetown Ph.D. candidate researching party factionalism in the United States.

-My dissertation is on the politics of election reform.
-Why does "ranked choice voting" succeed, what does it mean for governing, and why is it so often repealed?
-To answer these questions, I study the history of proportional representation (PR) in American cities.
-My major cases are Cincinnati; New York City; and Worcester, Mass.
+My dissertation is on the politics of voting-system change in America.
+An organized effort to enact proportional representation (PR) dates back to 1893.
+This now appears as a push for "ranked choice voting."
+Why does this succeed, what does it mean for governing, and why is it so often repealed?
+To answer these questions, I study past experience with PR in American cities.
 Three basic lessons emerge: